ajread4/thm_writeups_publish/overpass_writeup_publish.md

 Nmap done: 1 IP address (1 host up) scanned in 47.09 seconds
 ```

-So, it appears that we are only working with ssh and http.
+So, it appears that we are only working with ssh and http for services.

 # Enumeration

 Let's use Nikto and gobuster to enumerate the website.
-I like using Nikto with the ``-h`` option and gobuster with the directory-list-1.0.txt file produced by SecLists (https://github.com/danielmiessler/SecLists).
+I like using Nikto with the ``-h`` option and gobuster with the ```directory-list-1.0.txt``` file produced by SecLists (https://github.com/danielmiessler/SecLists).
 Depending on your computing capability, it may take a while to complete directory enumeration

 The output of Nikto shows interesting locations like /admin, /downloads, and /img.
 ```